 Mary A. Francis is corporate secretary and chief governance officer for Chevron Corporation, a position she has held since 2015.
 She provides advice and counsel to the Board of Directors and senior management on corporate governance matters, manages the company’s corporate governance function and serves on the Law Function Executive Committee.
 She also serves as secretary to the Board, the Executive Committee, and the Board Nominating and Governance Committee.

 Previously Francis served as Chevron’s deputy corporate secretary since 2014.
 Prior positions include: 2012, chief corporate counsel, Corporation Law Department; 2009, general counsel, Chevron Asia Pacific Exploration and Production Company; 2007, managing counsel, Chevron Pipe Line Company and Chevron Shipping Company; 2005, lead senior counsel, Chevron Shipping Company.

 Francis is chair of the board of directors of the Chevron Employees Political Action Committee.
-She is a co-chair of the board of directors of the Council of Institutional Investors.
+She is on the board of directors of the Council of Institutional Investors.
 She also serves on the governing board of the San Francisco Symphony; on the board of directors of the American Heart Association, Greater Bay Area; on the board of trustees of the William and Mary Law School Foundation; and on the advisory board of the Weinberg Center for Corporate Governance.
 She is a Fellow of the American College of Governance Counsel.